ywyue/FiT3D/README.md

               ├── points3D.txt  # 3D feature points used by COLMAP
               └── transforms_train.json # camera poses in the format used by Nerfstudio
 ```

-## Demo
-We provide a hugging face [demo](https://huggingface.co/spaces/yuanwenyue/FiT3D) where one can upload their own images and visualize the feature maps of the original 2D model and our fine-tuned model.

 ## Training
 ### Stage I: Lifting Features to 3D